QMeqGR/dgeom-maxima/README.txt

 automatically in the package, but for coordinate systems input by hand one should consider setting the ranges manually.

+   The ‘dgeom’ package is compatible with the ‘ctensor’ package.
+See the function ‘set_ctensor_vars’ for more information.

 1.2 Functions and Variables for dgeom
 =====================================